Cultural diplomacy: TV, music, film

 This contact went both ways.
 In 1968, when the song "Back in the USSR" was released, the album included a quote on the cover from Paul McCartney that read "In releasing this record, made especially and exclusively for the USSR, I am extending a hand of peace and friendship to the Soviet people."
 During Paul McCartney's first trip to Russia in May 2003, nearly half a million fans greeted him.
 One Russian critic reported, "The only person in Red Square who wasn't moved was Lenin".
 This is an example of how products of culture can have an influence on the people they reach outside of their own country.
 It also shows how a private citizen can unintentionally become a cultural ambassador of sorts.

+In September 2023, U.S. Secretary of State Antony Blinken launched the Global Music Diplomacy Initiative in partnership with The Recording Academy at the U.S. Department of State.

+There are growing calls for Australia to strengthen its music diplomacy activities.

+Food

+The US Embassy in Beijing leveraged food as a tool of diplomacy in 2023, when its public affairs section collected lunch photos from officers posted across the country and created a "photo montage video titled "What American Diplomats Have for Lunch," which became one of the most-viewed and most-engaged posts on its WeChat and Weibo accounts.

 Place branding

 This Image and reputation has become an essential part of a "state's strategic equity".
 Place branding is "the totality of the thoughts, feelings, associations and expectations that come to mind when a prospect or consumer is exposed to an entity's name, logo, products, services, events, or any design or symbol representing them."
-Place branding is required to make a country's image acceptable for investment, tourism, political power, etc. As Joseph Nye commented, "in an information age, it is often the side which has the better side of the story that wins," this has resulted in a shift from old style diplomacy to encompass brand building and reputation management.
+Place branding is required to make a country's image acceptable for investment, tourism, political power, etc. As Joseph Nye commented, "in an information age, it is often the side which has the better side of the story that wins", this has resulted in a shift from old style diplomacy to encompass brand building and reputation management.
 In short, a country can use its culture to create a brand for itself which represents positive values and image.

 Museum diplomacy

 Museum diplomacy is a subset of cultural diplomacy concerned with museums and the cultural artifacts they exhibit.
 This can take the form of building/supporting museums, gifting art/antiquities, and travelling exhibitions.

 France has led the way in using the return on art and artifacts looted during their colonial past to its home country for diplomatic means.

+In 1974, People's Republic of China organized its first archaeological exhibition in the United States, The Exhibition of Archaeological Finds of the People's Republic of China, held at the National Gallery of Art in Washington, D.C. during the Cold War.
+This exhibition, showcasing 385 artifacts, was a strategic act of cultural diplomacy, aimed at improving China–United States relations while also promoting China's state ideology.

+Panda diplomacy

+China has been using panda diplomacy to advance its national interests.